 Many Canadians are concerned about the disengagement of youth from traditional politics.
 One way to empower youth is with an electoral system that gives more of them a seat—role models—in Parliament and at the decision-making table.

 The Inter-Parliamentary Union (IPU) produces regular reports on youth representation in legislatures around the world.
+In 2022, Canada ranked 69th in the world for the representation of youth 30 and under in national Parliaments.

-They identify proportional representation as a key factor to increasing the number of youths elected.
+The IPU identify proportional representation as a key factor to increasing the number of youths elected.
 Their 2018 report concludes:

 “Electoral systems affect patterns of political representation by creating distinct incentives for the nomination of candidates.
 PR systems often prompt political parties to balance their lists with candidates from a variety of backgrounds.